Understand and troubleshoot backing up open files with Windows VSS

 Incydr Basic, Advanced, and Gov F1, yes.

-The Code42 app supports backing up open files in Windows by using the Volume Shadow Service (VSS) that is built into the operating system.
+The Code42 agent supports backing up open files in Windows by using the Volume Shadow Service (VSS) that is built into the operating system.
 This is the same service that Windows' built-in backup application, NT Backup, uses.
 This article describes:

 - The limitations of this approach